 The last thing that you want is for your beloved canine to go careening off after other dogs, or the mail van, never to be seen again.

-Training a dog to stay is pretty simple, and you should start teaching them this skill as soon as possible so that they get in to good habits that they can then keep for a lifetime.
+Training a dog to stay is pretty simple, and you should start teaching them this skill as soon as possible so that they get into good habits that they can then keep for a lifetime.

 1. What you will need

-Luckily you do not need much, just some dog treats as a reward and a few distractions such as dog toys for the later stages of the training session.
+Luckily you do not need much; just some dog treats as a reward and a few distractions such as dog toys for the later stages of the training session.

-That way, even if they do find it a little tricky to stay still to start off with, at least you know that they aren’t going anywhere.
+That way, even if they do find it a little tricky to stay still to start with, at least you know that they aren’t going anywhere.

 2. Establish the basics

-You can do this by gently but firmly holding their body in a still position and accompanying this with the firm but kind command ‘stay’.
+You can do this by gently but firmly holding their body in a still position and accompanying this with the firm but gentle command ‘stay.’

 If they do, reward them with a treat and lots of affection!
 Repeat this process a few times, but don’t let your dog get tired or bored with training.

 3. Cut back on the treats

 Now, start giving treats more sporadically as rewards.
-You want your dog to stay because you have told them to, not simply because they want a treat!
+You want your dog to stay because you have told them to, not merely because they want a treat!

-You have completed this step when your dog stays at your command, and stays in position whether or not you give them a treat.
+You have completed this step when your dog stays at your command and stays in position whether or not you give them a treat.

 4. Get them ready for the real world

 But, of course, you want your dog to ‘stay’ when you ask even if they would much rather be chasing after that cute little terrier next door.

 Tell your dog to stay then throw a toy: reward and praise them if they stay in position and do not run after the toy.

-Or, you could even leave the room completely.
+Or, you could even leave the room entirely.
 Again, if your dog does not follow you, you know that they have been well trained in the art of staying.

 So there you have it: now you know exactly how to train a dog to stay.
-Just follow these steps and they have a skill they will remember for life.
+Just follow these steps, and they have a skill they will remember for life.